junsheng526/GmailSpamDetection/README.txt

 divided into 3 part

-- AI Model Analysis
+1. AI Model Analysis
+- Analysis the dataset and train out the model
-- AI Model Deployment
+2. AI Model Deployment
+- Setup flask server with GET and POST method between ui and AI model
-- Chrome Extention (UI)
+3. Chrome Extention (UI)
+- Build an extention to detect and remove the spam email

 Python Library Requirements (pip install)
 - stopwords